MISP/MISP/CONTRIBUTING.md

 ## Working on the source code

-All the MISP code is kept in Git repositories.
+All of MISP code is kept in git repositories, available under the [MISP GitHub account](https://github.com/MISP).
 We have divided the project into several components, each of which has its own separate repository.
 For example:
 - `MISP.git` – The core MISP code.
 - `misp-taxonomies.git` – Taxonomies used in MISP taxonomy system and can be used by other information sharing tools.
 - `misp-galaxy.git` – Clusters and elements to attach to MISP events or attributes (like threat actors).
 - `misp-warninglists.git` – Warning lists to inform users of MISP about potential false-positives or other information in indicators.

-All of our repositories are available under the [MISP GitHub account](https://github.com/MISP).

 To begin working on a repository, you have to clone it.
 To clone a repo: